DivertiseAsia/NCN/README.md

 ```cpp
 static void Proof::add_proof(int id, std::function<Proof*()> proof);
 ```
-The id needs to be passed to the Node object.
+The id needs to be passed to the Config object.
 The second parameter is a lambda expression that creates the proof.
 <h6>Example:</h6>
 ```cpp
 Proof::add_proof(Proof::WORK, []() -> Proof*{return new ProofOfWork;});